Ornella-e/Memory-code/README.md

-The Memory Code
+Memory Code

 Description:
-The Memory Code is a dynamic game which consist of cards with different coding logos.
-And it consists of 12 cards on the left side and one card of the right side.
-Both will be shown 3 seconds each first the left side and then the right side.
-Everytime the player needs to guess the card before the time is done.
+Memory Code is a dynamic game which consist of cards with different coding logos.
+The player has a board with 12 cards on one side and one card on the other side.
+Both will be shown one second each, first the one card and then the board.
+Everytime the player needs to guess which cards match.

 MVP
 DOM
--> game has one card on the right and six cards on the left -> the cards on the left are shown for three seconds -> cards on the left side have numbers on the back
+-> game has one card on one side and a board on the other -> the cards are shown for one second
--> the card on the right is shown for three seconds, on this time player chooses one card on the left side -> player has three seconds to guess which card from left side matches the one on the right side -> if player chooses wrong needs to restart the game
+-> the board is shown and the player chooses a card
+-> if the player guesses the 12 cards he wins
+-> if the player chooses wrong needs to restart the game

 Backlog
--> add scoreboard
--> restart game
+->increase level of dificulty if the player wins

 Data structure
+splash.js
+.eventListener()

 Game.js
 .
-Game (){}

-Player.js
+Class MemoryCode {}
-.
-Player (){}
+. checkIfMatched (){}
+. checkIfWon(){}

 Cards.js
+. startGame (){}
-. mixCards (){}
+. turnLeftCard (){}
+. pickRandomCard(){}
+. turnAllCards(){}
+. turnCard(){}
+. createEvenListeners(){}
-. checkIfMatched (){}
+. scorePoints (){}

-style.css
+. resetGame(){}

+Canvas.js
+. draw(){}

+Styles.css
 . body
+. splash
+. buttons
+. memory-cards
+. memory-board
-. card
+. card-to-guess
 . score
+. winner
+. loser

+Images

 States y State Transitions